Customer Loyalty Programs Pros and Cons

-You may negatively impact or anger your most valued customers if you need to end the program.
-By closing your loyalty program, you could be sending the wrong message to those who’ve truly been loyal to your brand.
+You may negatively impact or anger your most valued clients if you need to end the program.
+By closing your rewards program, you could be sending the wrong message to those who’ve truly been loyal to your brand.
 This may cause your customers to go to your competitors.
 If you haven’t developed a loyalty program exit strategy from the start, phasing it out slowly is one strategy that can help.

 Are you ready to design a jaw-dropping loyalty program?